 In 2007, Mr. Dupree was appointed Deputy Assistant Attorney General.
 He served in the Civil Division at the U.S. Department of Justice from 2007 to 2009, ultimately becoming the Principal Deputy Assistant Attorney General.
 In that capacity, he served as the division's second-in-command, overseeing the more than 900 lawyers in the Civil Appellate, Commercial, Federal Programs and Torts branches, as well as the Office of Immigration Litigation and the Office of Consumer Litigation.
 Mr. Dupree was responsible for managing many of the government's most significant cases involving regulatory, commercial, constitutional and national security matters on behalf of virtually all of the federal agencies, the White House, and senior federal officials.
 Before being named the division’s top deputy, Mr. Dupree ran its largest litigating branch, managing a staff of 280 lawyers.

-In 2013, Chambers and Partners named Mr. Dupree one of the leading appellate lawyers in the United States.
+In 2013 and again in 2014, Chambers and Partners named Mr. Dupree one of the leading appellate lawyers in the United States.
 He received similar honors in 2010, when he was ranked as one of the top ten appellate litigators under age 40 by Law360.
 In 2009, the National Law Journal and Legal Times selected him as one of the top 40 lawyers under 40 in Washington, DC, as did Washingtonian magazine in 2006.
 Based on surveys of hundreds of corporate counsel, Mr. Dupree was named a “Client Service All-Star” by BTI Consulting Group in a 2013 report for his “overall legal prowess” and his “ability to deliver a plan of action that yields results.”

 has called Mr. Dupree “no stranger to high-profile work.”
 Among other things, he played a substantial role in the successful representation of George W. Bush before the United States Supreme Court in Bush v.
 Gore,